dennisfrymire/dennisfrymire/README.md

 ### Now:

-Seeking new opportunities as my family prepares a move to St. Louis East Metro area.
+Seeking new opportunities as my family has recently relocated from Chicago to the St. Louis East Metro area.